tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 accomplished by the same process.

 This procedure requires the ciphertext length be at least 16 bytes.
-Receivers MUST reject shorter records as if they had failed deprotection, as described in
+Receivers MUST reject shorter records and the processing procedure described in
-{{handling-invalid-records}}.
+{{handling-invalid-records}} applies.
 Senders MUST pad short plaintexts out (using the conventional record padding mechanism) in order to make a suitable-length ciphertext.
 Note most of the DTLS AEAD algorithms have a 16-byte authentication tag and need no padding.
 However, some algorithms such as